metis-data/metis-book/docs/Prevention/Prevention_performance.md

 **Step 1:** Instrument your application to send the REST and SQL traces to an [Open Telemetry Collector](https://opentelemetry.io/docs/collector/).

-**Step 2:** Deploy Metis Collector.
+**Step 2:** Deploy Metis Telemetry Collector.
 It generates the Execution Plans of the SQL commands and sends them to the Metis platform.

 **Step 3:** Open Metis web app to view the monitored activity and insights.